-3. Placement Assessment: Based on documents submitted during the application process, the College may require the individual to enroll in a prescribed set of courses deigned to support student success.
+- additional document as communicated by admissions. - Placement Assessment: Based on documents submitted during the application process, the College may require the individual to enroll in a prescribed set of courses deigned to support student success.

 HOMESCHOOL STUDENTS

 Homeschool students are required to provide a copy of their proof of registration as a non-accredited private school in the state of Kansas or their states equivalent, if out of state, if the student is unable to provide a diploma.
 The College will also accept a student's state proficiency test results in lieu of a diploma provided that those results demonstrate academic competencies worthy of the state's minimum graduation requirements.